sydney-rd/accounting-database/README.md

 # command definitions

-I recommend initially running the command ./db help - displays the optional commands the user can run and what they do
+I recommend initially running the command:

+./db help - displays the optional commands the user can run and what they do

 ./db view - views all entries in the file